Financial Services

 EU Council Adds Four Media Figures To Russia ‘Destabilising Activities’ Sanctions List

-The EU expanded its Russia-related sanctions regime on 16 March 2026, adding four media figures to the list of designated persons subject to asset freezes and travel bans.
-Compliance teams must immediately update screening protocols to ensure alignment with the "destabilising activities" framework and mitigate risks associated with information manipulation and propaganda networks.
+The European Union expanded its Russia-related sanctions regime on 16 March 2026 by designating four media figures for asset freezes and travel bans.
+Businesses must immediately update screening protocols to mitigate financial and reputational risks linked to information manipulation and propaganda networks.

 eur-lex.europa.euEuropean UnionEuropean Union